lucapette/web/main/content/writing/leading-developers.md

 ### Pandoc

-At first sight, pandoc seemed to good to be true.
+At first sight, pandoc seemed too good to be true.
 I got decent ePUB and PDF formats in no more than 15 minutes.
 Going from decent to good took much longer than that.
 Let's have a look at this journey.